Skip to main content

 info

-While changing the Git provider, your previous builds, tests, configurations, workflows, triggers and branch list will not be deleted.
+While changing the Git provider, your previous builds, tests, configurations, workflows, triggers, and branch list will not be deleted.

 Change Owner